Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Should I bring cash or cards to China?

-It’s important to bring both.
+It’s important to bring both (as well as use Chinese payment apps).
 Have enough cash to last you at least a few days, then you can find an ATM.
 Debit cards are better than credit cards in China, as most places don’t accept credit cards.

 Should I bring a camera to China?